flyer8/infobip-message/README.md

 1. Requirements

 The deployment was performed on VM Linux Centos 7 (RAM 1Gb) with installed and configured:
 * Jenkins ver.
-2.53 with Pipeline, Maven, Artifactory, GitHib, HTTP Request plugins.
+2.53 with Pipeline, Maven, Artifactory, GitHib, HTTP Request, Docker plugins.
   * To match in the groovy script, please be ensure, that Maven name in “Global Tool Configuration” is “Maven-3.3.9”;
   * Also Artifactory Server ID in “Configure system” is "Artifactory_localhost".
 * Artifactory Version 5.2.0